Wamikmk/Household-app/README.md

 ---

-*This project was developed as part of Application development-I at IIT Madras.
+This project was developed as part of Application development-I coursework at IIT Madras.